ankur-anand/msdr-zk-nodejs/readme.md

 #### 8. setServiceConfigData(serviceConfigPath) ⇒ <code>Promise</code>

-setServiceConfigData returns the configuration data for the particular service.
+setServiceConfigData sets the configuration data on the particular path.

 **Kind**: global function
 **Returns**: <code>Promise</code> - - that resolves with stat of the node.